Tasmania and the Sheffield Steamfest by Rail, Road and River

 Overnight: Strahan Village, Strahan (B, L)

-Overnight: The Tasman Hotel, Hobart (B, D)
+Overnight: Hotel Grand Chancellor Hobart, Hobart (B, D)

 What's included